hiveot/hub/runtime/authz/README.md

 Implementation of custom roles is not yet complete.

-## Scope

-In-scope is to provide identity management for users, device agents, and services on the local network, with support for password, static key, and token based authentication.

 ## Summary

 This service provides the following capabilities:

-1. Authorization requests for agents, consumers and services
+1. Authorize requests made by agents, consumers and services
-2. Role management for managing custom roles and assign roles to users.
+2. Retrieve roles
+3. Custom role management (future)

-Authorization is built on top of authentication and uses its client settings and role.
+Authorization is built on top of authentication and uses its client settings.

 ## Usage